davidteren/sensible_rails_starter/README.md

 Contributions welcome 🤗

-> Any contribution that aligns with the vision of the SensibleRails Starter Template is welcome.
+> Contributions aligning with the project vision are welcome.
->
-> **Note** that some implementations will remain trunk-based, so users have the option of including them or not.

 ---